API#

 DELETE#

-HTTP method deletes previously defined settings at the specified path;
+DELETE HTTP method deletes previously defined settings at the specified path;

-server within the backend
+of the backend.example.com server within the backend upstream:$ curl -X DELETE \

 http://127.0.0.1/config/http/upstreams/backend/servers/backend.example.com/max_fails